awslabs/aws-sdk-ios-samples/[DEPRECATED] IoTTemperatureControl-Sample/Swift/README.md

-# The Amazon IoT Temperature Control Sample
+# [DEPRECATED] The Amazon IoT Temperature Control Sample

 This sample demonstrates use of the AWS IoT MQTT device shadow APIs over a WebSocket.
 It works in conjunction with the Temperature Control Example Program in the [AWS IoT JavaScript SDK for Embedded Devices](https://github.com/aws/aws-iot-device-sdk-js).